PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 artifact writer retain the established independent-buffer default.
 Partition dead-branch liveness still runs for every candidate, but input/output and boundary collection is repeated only when that liveness result removes at least one operator.
+Required indices are a sorted unique subset of the local range, so equal cardinality proves the full range without another elementwise comparison.
 Fully required ranges reuse their initial collections.
+Boundary output discovery uses `ModelIRGraphIndex.has_consumer_at_or_after()`: consumer indices are maintained in sorted graph order, so a suffix query reads only the last index instead of allocating an `any()` generator over the consumer list.

 Custom-op result metadata has a single TensorFlow- and Torch-free owner in `artifact_metadata.py`.
 One operator-stream pass produces both the legacy raw